ricardopedias/docs-knowledge/docs/softwares-mysql.md

 - **UPDATE** - permite atualizar linhas das tabelas
 - **GRANT OPTION** - permite conceder ou revogar privilégios de outros usuários

+Todos os tipos:

+ALL [PRIVILEGES]	Sets all simple privileges except GRANT OPTION ALTER	Enables use of ALTER TABLE
+CREATE	Enables use of CREATE TABLE
+CREATE TEMPORARY TABLES	Enables use of CREATE TEMPORARY TABLE DELETE	Enables use of DELETE
+DROP	Enables use of DROP TABLE
+EXECUTE	Not implemented
+FILE	Enables use of SELECT ...
+INTO OUTFILE and LOAD DATA INFILE INDEX	Enables use of CREATE INDEX and DROP INDEX INSERT	Enables use of INSERT
+LOCK TABLES	Enables use of LOCK TABLES on tables for which you have the SELECT privilege PROCESS	Enables the user to see all processes with SHOW PROCESSLIST REFERENCES	Not implemented
+RELOAD	Enables use of FLUSH
+REPLICATION CLIENT	Enables the user to ask where slave or master servers are REPLICATION SLAVE	Needed for replication slaves (to read binary log events from the master) SELECT	Enables use of SELECT
+SHOW DATABASES	SHOW DATABASES shows all databases SHUTDOWN	Enables use of MySQLadmin shutdown
+SUPER	Enables use of CHANGE MASTER, KILL, PURGE MASTER LOGS, and SET GLOBAL statements, the MySQLadmin debug command; allows you to connect (once) even if max_connections is reached
+UPDATE	Enables use of UPDATE
+USAGE	Synonym for privileges
+GRANT OPTION	Enables privileges to be granted

 Por exemplo, para conceder permissão apenas para SELECTs:

 ```